 For more information please contact the health visiting team on 030 0304 5076

-Full contraceptive advice is provided by the practice, we can fit I.U.D.’s and implants (by appointment only).
+Full contraceptive advice is provided by the practice, we can fit I.U.D.’s (by appointment only).

 We invite patients between 40 and 74 (who are not on any other long term condition register) to attend for an appointment with the Healthcare practitioner to check blood pressure, weight and for advice about diet, smoking and whatever may be of concern.
 Basic bloods will also be taken to calculate a risk score.
 Patients with a risk score of over 20% will then be added to a recall system to be invited in annually. (we have a limit of 5% of patients in this group that we can invite per quarter.

 We expect all our new patients to make an appointment to see our Healthcare Assistant.
 This is an ideal opportunity for us to get some background health information about yourself prior to us receiving your records from your previous doctor.

 We recommend that all women aged between 25 and 65 have a Cervical Smear every 3 - 5 years.
 The Screening Department of West Yorkshire Central Services Agency send invitations for call / recall and send cervical smear results to women in writing on behalf of the Practice